Nelgit007/alx-system_engineering-devops/0x00-shell_basics/README.md

-This directory contains a script that list file digits only This directory contains a script that creates a new directory in /tmp This directory contains a script that changes from a directory to previous working directroy
+This directory contains a script that list file digits only This directory contains a script that creates a new directory in /tmp This directory contains a script that changes from a directory to previous working directroy This dirctory contains a script that will move betty file from a directory to a specified directory